NIVANorge/Mobius2/docs/gettingstarted/gettingstarted.md

 ![MobiView2](../img/mobiview_gettingstarted.png)

 Next, you can select a parameter group in the top left, which will allow you to edit parameter values in the top center.
-After changing some values, you can re-run the model and see
+After changing some values, you can re-run the model and see the changes to the model predictions in the plot view.

 ## Further steps